 • Season the yogurt.
 Pour 4 cups of yogurt into a large bowl.
 Stir in 3/4 teaspoon salt.

 • Drain the yogurt.
 Line another large bowl with a linen, flour sack, or muslin towel (or several layers of cheesecloth.)
 Pour the yogurt mixture into the towel.
 Pick up the edges of the towel and tie it at the top.
 Hang from a kitchen sink faucet to drain for 24 to 48 hours.
+(Set a bowl to capture the whey if desired.)
 Alternatively, set a large fine mesh sieve, over a deep bowl.
 Line the sieve with cheesecloth or towel.
 Add the yogurt mixture.
 Cover gently with the overhang and set aside on the counter, or in the fridge, to drain for 24-48 hours.
-If using a towel to make this do not use terrycloth.

 • Serve.
 Spread the labneh in a bowl and top with extra virgin olive oil, za’atar (or chopped fresh herbs like mint or parsley).
 Add warm Pita and fresh veggies for dipping.
 Enjoy!